jsdelivrbot/openarch-d8/README.md

 * custom icons  break on chinese pages (presumable has to do with img src not accounting for "cn" in address)
 * accordian menu not working
 * people mediaCard.js calls update on page load but not working as expected
+* slider getting stuck in undefined state when drawer is open and window dragged from narrow to wide breakpoint.

 ## Liscense